blynkkk/blynkkk.github.io/HardwareSetUps.md

 5. Click "use this example"
 6. Update your auth token, and flash the Particle!

-On Android, you can scan this QR code from Blynk App and you'll get a ready-to-test project with Particle Photon.
+On Android, you can scan this QR code from Blynk App and you'll get a ready-to-test project for **Particle Photon**.
 Just put your Auth Token to the SparkCore.ino example.
 <img src="images/Particle Demo1530733075.png" style="width: 300px;"/>